 Food sources of zinc include meat, liver, eggs, seafood (especially oysters and shellfish), nuts, legumes, wholegrains, miso, tofu, brewer’s yeast, mushrooms, green beans and pumpkin seeds.

 Phytates in the diet can inhibit zinc absorption.
 Phytates, found in foods such as wholegrains, nuts, legumes and beans, bind with zinc making it unavailable for absorption.
 The impact of phytates on zinc absorption can be minimised by soaking, heating, sprouting and fermenting these foods.
-The health of the digestive system and the amount of protein in the diet also contributes to the efficiency of zinc absorption.
+The health of the digestive system and the amount of protein in the diet also affects zinc absorption.

 Some of the amazinc benefits of zinc:

-- Essential for the formation of connective tissue, teeth, bones, nails, hair and skin
+- Essential for the formation of connective tissues including teeth, bones, nails, hair and skin

 - Potent antioxidant and free radical scavenger that helps protect against free radical damage